Raymondddd/PCA_demo/README.md

 # PCA_demo
-A simple PCA demo
+A simple PCA demo\n
-PCA for data dimensional reduction(eigen or SVD)
+PCA for data dimensional reduction(eigen or SVD)\n
 PCA for image clustering